-C. Service lines from mains to either the meter or District shutoff shall be copper for 1" galvanized iron pipe for 2".
+C. Service lines from mains to either the meter or District shutoff shall be two-hundred (200) PSI copper tube sized poly (CTS) or copper for all 1″ services.
+Two-Hundred (200) PSI copper tube sized poly (CTS) or galvanized iron pipe for all 2″ services.

 D. All fittings shall be cement mortar lined ductile iron and shall be rated at the same working pressure and shall be designed for the pipe being installed.

 E. Standard fittings for coupling sections together will be used.

 F. ASBESTOS CEMENT PIPE OR COATED STEEL PIPE ARE NOT ACCEPTABLE.